romiljain27/apnacollegedemo/README.md

 # apnacollegedemo
-this is my first git repo.
+This is my first git repo.
 Author - Romil Jain